talkable/talkable-docs/source/ecommerce/platform/bigcommerce.rst

 BigCommerce Store Integration
 -----------------------------

-Curebit is easily integrated into your BigCommerce store.
+Talkable is easily integrated into your BigCommerce store.

 1. Login to your store's control panel.
 2. Click on **Settings** and then select **Conversions** from the drop down menu.